Skip to main content

 General notes

-The <assessment> element serves as a container for assessment content in a textbook.
+The <assessment> element is a block-level element and serves as a container for assessment content in a textbook.
 It typically encloses a set of questions, exercises, or tasks that test the reader’s understanding of the material.
 In a schoolbook, assessments might appear at the end of a chapter, after a lesson, or in dedicated review sections.
 Using the <assessment> element helps distinguish this evaluative content from the main text.
+Whenever you encounter an exercise section in a book (for example, a list of review questions), that section should be enclosed in <assessment> tags in the XML.

 In general, the <assessment> element can contain any structuring elements that you would use in normal content (paragraphs, lists, etc.), but organized in a way that clearly delineates the assessment items.
 Always refer to the XSD to see the exact allowed children of <assessment>.

-Usage of <number> and <title>
+Usage of title

 Examples